InsanusMokrassar/docs/docs/krontab/index.md

 ### Offsets

 Offsets in this library works via passing parameter ending with `o` in any place after `month` config.
-Currently there is only one format supported for offsets: minutes of offsets.
+Currently, there is only one format supported for offsets: minutes of offsets.
 To use time zones you will need to call `next` method with `DateTimeTz` argument or `nextTimeZoned` method with any `KronScheduler` instance, but in case if this scheduler is not instance of `KronSchedulerTz` it will work like you passed just `DateTime`.